SAML

 - Select the SAML Authentication Method to update.

-- Update the relevant fields, such as Metadata URL, Metadata XML, Allowed Redirect URIs, and Unique Identifier.
+- Update the relevant fields, such as Metadata URL, Metadata XML, Allowed Redirect URIs, Unique Identifier, and the Dedicated SAML Endpoint toggle.

 - Save the changes.